ccstar210/Instrument-Classification/README.md

 # Instrument/Timbre Classification using Machine Learning

 ## Introduction
 Audio-based instrument classifier that identifies an instrument based on its timbre given a short sample of music.
 Various machine learning algorithms from the scikit-learn library were used to classify the recordings.
+This is a multiclass supervised learning classification.

 ## Technologies
 * Python: 3.7.4